yeweiyang96/QGRS-Rust/README.md

 | `sequence`       | Exact G4 motif sequence extracted from the input.                                       |

 CSV output always includes the header `start,end,length,tetrads,y1,y2,y3,gscore,sequence`.
 When scanning FASTA inputs, each chromosome is written to its own file (so the filename, not a column, captures the chromosome name).
 Parquet exports contain the same columns using Arrow types (`UInt64` for coordinates/lengths, `Int32` for loop lengths and score, and UTF-8 for sequences).

+### Overlap exports (`--overlap`)

+Pass `--overlap` to retain additional debugging artifacts for every output file:

+- **Raw hits**: `{base}.overlap.csv` mirrors the primary CSV schema but contains the full pre-consolidation hit list.
+This lets you diff against other implementations or inspect families before winners are picked.
+- **Family ranges**: `{base}.family.csv` lists `family_index,start,end` for each consolidated family, using the same 1-based inclusive coordinates.
+The index column reflects the order in which families were discovered.

+For inline scans you must also supply `--output`, because the overlap files reuse that base path.
+When scanning FASTA files, each chromosome inherits the sanitized filename that would have been written normally (e.g., `chr2.csv` → `chr2.csv.overlap.csv`).
+In streaming mode the extra files are flushed as soon as each chromosome finishes, so the memory footprint stays bounded even for gigantic inputs.

 ## Testing & QA